2 October 2016

 We all want do do something to help end a disease that impacts so many.
 Many organizations host “save the *** (boobies, tatas, etc)” campaigns, all in the name of breast cancer awareness.
 Awareness is important – increased awareness is one reason that many women no longer feel embarrassed about going to a physician when they feel a lump in their breast.
 Not everyone is aware – there are still women and men diagnosed at later stages, especially in minority and underserved populations.
 But awareness and early detection do not equal cure.
 Awareness is not enough.
 Research is needed.
 Why do some women and men develop breast cancer?
 Why do some breast cancers spread?
 Why do some patients respond to treatment and some do not?
 Why do 40,000 women in the US alone still die due to metastatic breast cancer?
 We do not have prevention, and we do not have a cure.

-Money is needed to fund worthy research projects, initiatives aimed at improving access to care, and support programs.
+Money is needed to fund worthy research projects, initiatives aimed at improving access to care as well as support programs.
 However, pink merchandise is not necessarily the answer – we can’t shop our way out of breast cancer.
 It is important in October and all year to “think before you pink“.
-The term “pink washing” has been applied to those organizations who utilize pink for the sole purpose of raising their own brand awareness.
+The term “pink washing” has been applied to the practice of some organizations using pink for the sole purpose of raising their own brand awareness.
 A tag noting “in support of breast cancer awareness” sometimes means just that – no dollars donated, just “awareness”.
-Some of the marketing campaigns even promote products that may be harmful – alcohol, high fat foods, and other substances linked to an increased risk of developing breast cancer.
+Some of the marketing campaigns even promote products that may actually increase breast cancer risk, such as alcohol .